flyinacres/notebook_env/README.md

 ## Usage

+There are two ways to run this tool.
+Neither is strictly "recommended" over the other — which one fits depends on where you're working.

-**Path A — against a saved `.ipynb` file (recommended):**
+**Path A — CLI, against a saved `.ipynb` file:**

 ```bash
 python env_lock.py your_notebook.ipynb
 ```

+Reads the notebook's source directly from the saved `.ipynb` file on disk and runs AST parsing over it.
+This is the natural fit for local development (VS Code, JupyterLab, PyCharm, a terminal in your project directory) — you save the notebook, then run the script from your shell, without adding any extra code to the notebook itself.

+A `.ipynb` file never stores live memory or execution state, on any platform — it only stores whatever cell source was last saved.
+So Path A reflects exactly what's on disk as of your last save, nothing more and nothing less.
+If you tested interactively and made further changes without saving, Path A won't see them.

 **Path B — pasted into a live notebook cell:**

 Paste the tool's code into a cell and call `main()`, or adapt it to call `extract_from_active_session()` directly.
-This reads IPython's `In` history rather than the saved file, so it reflects whatever ran in the current kernel session — restart the kernel before this final run if you fixed anything earlier, or stale/removed cells will still be counted.
+This reads IPython's `In` history (via `__main__.In`) rather than the saved file, so it reflects what has actually executed in the current kernel session, which can be _ahead of_ disk (recent edits not yet saved) or _behind_ it (cells that ran earlier and were later deleted from the notebook, but are still sitting in `In`).
+This is generally the better fit for ephemeral cloud runtimes (Colab, Kaggle, remote JupyterHub), where running a separate CLI step against a freshly-saved file is more friction than just running one more cell.

+**The stale-memory trap (Path B only):** `__main__.In` accumulates every statement executed for the life of the kernel.
+If you spent time trying (and then abandoning) `seaborn`, `plotly`, or `bokeh` imports before settling on your final approach, and never restarted the kernel, `In` still contains those abandoned imports even though they're no longer in the notebook. **Restart the kernel and run all cells fresh before the final snapshot** — this flushes the history so only your actual, final code path gets captured.

 Do **not** invoke this tool via `import your_module; your_module.main()` inside the notebook you're scanning — the import line itself becomes part of the session history and may show up as a spurious entry in the generated manifest.
 Paste the tool inline instead.

+**Desktop-specific caveat (Path A):** running the CLI correlates imports against whatever Python interpreter runs the script (`pip freeze` under `sys.executable`), not against the notebook's own kernel.
+On a desktop machine with multiple virtual environments (venv/conda/poetry), it's easy to accidentally run the script from the wrong terminal or the wrong activated environment — the script has no way to detect this, and would silently produce a plausible-looking but wrong manifest rather than an error. **Before running Path A, make sure the environment active in your terminal is the same one the notebook's kernel actually uses.** This is generally less of a concern on Kaggle/Colab, where there's typically only one active kernel environment to begin with.

 **Optional flag:**